-It could be super intimidating to break into the world of freelance, but if you’re lucky enough to be a college student using Pange.app you’re already ahead of the game.
-So, use this opportunity to invest in your future – and not in the monetary way.
-Although, it’s nice that you’ll always get paid when you find a project on Pangea.app.
+It could be super intimidating to break into the world of freelance, but if you’re lucky enough to be a college student using Pangea.app you’re already ahead of the game.
+So, use this opportunity to invest in your future – and not in a monetary way.
+Although, it’s nice that you’ll always get paid when you find a project on Pangea.

 I like to think about all the opportunities we get in college between taking various classes, working towards competitive internships, and diving into the world of on-campus organizations.

-All of these aspects of our college lives have one thing in common.
-For the most part they’re redundant every semester.
+All of these aspects of college life have one thing in common: For the most part, they’re redundant every semester.
 What do I mean by that?
 You typically know what to expect every time you head to a class or go to a meeting.
-Oh and you don’t make money by going to class or being in an on campus club.
+Oh, and you don’t make money by going to class or being in an on-campus club.
 What’s worse is when you get one of those internships that don’t want to pay you, which unfortunately happens to a lot of students.

 I’m a big proponent of freelancing during college for several reasons, but I definitely have the words to explain my top four.